Psychosocial Pressures

 Single or Dual

-In the investigation of Q expansions, we discovered that two psychosocial pressures were in play.
+However, in the investigation of Q expansions, two psychosocial pressures appeared to be in play.

 The primary pressure related to the identity (or structure) of the Q-arena. and a secondary pressure related to the operation of the Q-arena.